 TINS Trends in Neurosciences

-It’s known that the report from a sensory area of the neocortex must activate prefrontal cortex if the sensory input is to reach consciousness.
-However similar levels of input don’t always produce the same result.
-After studying the success or decay of weak messages a team in Stanislas Dehaene’s laboratory confirmed that the inconsistency is attributable to variation in the pre-stimulus state of the brain.
-They suggest that sensory consciousness can be explained as the result of a nonlinear ‘ignition’ process in higher brain areas.
-B. Vugt et al. The threshold for conscious report: Signal loss and response bias in visual and frontal cortex Science Vol. 360 p.537 4 May 2018
+It’s known that the report from a sensory area of neocortex must activate prefrontal cortex if it is to achieve consciousness.
+However, similar levels of input don’t consistently produce the same result.
+After studying the success or decay of weak messages a team in Stanley Dehaene’s laboratory confirmed that the variation is attributable to variation in the pre-stimulus state of the brain.
+B. Vugt et al. The threshold for conscious report: Signal loss and response bias in visual and frontal cortex Science Vol.360. p.537 4 May 2019

 In broad terms there are three different classes of synapse (junction) between neurons.
 The transmitter that is released may be excitatory – increasing the chances of the next cell firing – or inhibitory, reducing them.
 Or it may be something more properly called a neuromodulator, which modifies the effect of transmitters.
 There are quite a few types of transmitter, however, and many types of neuromodulator.
 There are also several different types of receptor for each of them, so the possible effects are numerous.

 The larger and more complicated the brain the longer the chains of excitatory and inhibitory neurons.
-An excitatory cell may excite an inhibitory one, causing it to inhibit another inhibitory one, thereby relelasing the next neuron in line from inhibition …… clearly the possibilities are enormous.
+An excitatory cell may excite an inhibitory one, causing it to inhibit another inhibitory one, thereby relelasing the next neuron in line from inhibition …… clearly the possibilities are enormous, and they have been increasingly exploited as brains grew larger.

 Inhibitory neurons come in several different varieties, each defined by containing some protein that the others don’t.
 The significance is gradually being unravelled.
 M. E. Hern & R. A. Nicoll Somatostatin and parvalbumin synapses on to hippocampal pyramidal cells are regulated by distinct mechanisms PNAS Vol. 115 p.589 9 January 2018.
 Meanwhile a study of cell types in the visual cortex and part of the motor cortex of mice has shown that the excitatory neurons differ more noticeably between the two areas than the inhibitory ones do.
 B. Tasic et al. Shared and distinct transcriptomic cell types across neocortical areas Nature Vol. 563 p.72 1 November 2018